jTanG0506/comp26120-notes/NOTES/Algorithmic Techniques/tractable-vs-intractable.md

 - **Resources**: are resources unlimited or limited?

 - **Optimisation**: we may require solutiosn that maximise or minimise given measures - for example, we may require all tasks to be completed in minimum time, or that the allocation distributes tasks as evenly as possible

+#### Examples
+- **Scheduling algorithms in multi-tasking operating systems** by which threads, processes or data flows are given access to the system resources.
+Constraints include effective load balancing and achieved a required quality of service.

+- **Industrial processing**: combining jobs and their scheduling to achieve required outputs.

+- **Rostering**: constructing a roster of buses and drivers to provide a bus service.

+- **Timetabling**: allocation students, staff, classes, rooms and times to provide a timetable.

+#### Algorithms
+- Some have linear or polynomial solutions, often using simple allocation methods, for example, first-come-first-served allocations, or greedy methods.

+- However, most scheduling problems have only exponential solutions in general.
+The general case of timetabling is such a problem and exhaustive enumeration is one approach.

+- Graph colouring is a method of solving some job scheduling problems.
+Suppose the nodes are tasks, two jobs are linked by an edge if they **conflict** (cannot occupy the same slot).
+A colouring with {% math %} k {% endmath %} colours schedules the jobs into {% math %} k {% endmath %} slots - in exponential time...

+## Heuristics
+**Heuristics** are rules that can be used in decision making which are intended to reach optimal solutions, but not guarenteed to do so.
+Heuristics are useful when exhaustive searches are exponential time, and may reduce the search to polynomial time, but achieve only approximate solutions in general.